-New this year, Wild Walls murals will be paired with Augmented Reality (AR) features that promote a greater understanding and awareness about local water quality issues.
-Protect Our Water JH is sponsoring the AR content to provide community-wide education and proactive solutions on how individuals can conserve local water quality.
+New this year, Wild Walls combines murals with AR features that promote a greater understanding and awareness about local water quality issues.
+Protect Our Water JH provided educational content and proactive solutions that demonstrate how individuals can help to preserve and protect local water quality.
 The message is clear : The Time is Now to Protect our Waters.